Corporate Maintenance Reliability: Certification & Job Performance

 It follows that the type of subject matter expert discussed here is an individual being groomed and nurtured as a professional by management.
 That’s where targeted training takes on real significance.
 In any event, we are clearly referring to “people assets” that are far more valuable than physical assets.
 The very notion that one could hire such an individual from a contractor is deeply flawed and can be refuted by plain logic and existing facts in the marketplace.

-I felt the need to commend this CMR team on the crispness of their two questions and the astuteness of their own observations.
-In my experience, the designations subject matter experts, discipline engineers and reliability engineers describe the very same individuals.
+I felt the need to commend this corporate maintenance reliability team on the crispness of their two questions and the astuteness of their own observations.
+In my experience, the designations subject matter experts, discipline engineers and reliability engineers describe the very same individuals, they’re all contribute to corporate maintenance reliability.
 There was, however, a huge difference in the questioners intimating that their experts devoted most of their time to project work.
 It is my experience-based position that, to be worthy of contributing to a project, a subject matter expert must have plant-related knowledge.
 Therefore, the importance of actually stationing this professional at facility “A,” “B,” etc., cannot be overstated.
 A close substitute for in-plant involvement would be frequent and intense exposure to overseas startup assignments.
 That, of course, is a luxury that few petrochemical companies can offer or afford today.

 Finally, a few comments on certification as a CMRP, or membership in the Society for Maintenance & Reliability Professionals (SMRP).
 I see these and similar certification pursuits as evidence of an individual reaching out and investing time to gain a measure of recognition.
 Chances are one’s sense of self-worth increases after passing a one-day examination for a professional engineer’s license.
 Going for certification is quite commendable.
 However, certification alone is not worthy of reward in and of itself.
 Regrettably, I do not believe that many of these membership entities are successfully (nor are they intent on) imparting the in-depth reliability improvement knowledge that is sorely needed.
 Case in point: The home facilities of most CMRPs have repeat pump failures and entire facilities are making few inroads towards eradicating repeat failures.
 What does this tell us?